 Most people do well after earwax removal.
-Hearing generally returns to normal immediately.
-Some people are prone to producing too much wax and will face the problem again.
+Hearing often returns to normal immediately.
+However, some people are prone to produce too much wax and will face the problem again.

-Also known as ear coning or thermal auricular therapy, this treatment inserts a lit tube of fabric—which is coated in beeswax or paraffin—into the ear, on the theory that the suction produced will pull wax out of the ear canal.
+This treatment is also known as ear coning or thermal auricular therapy.
+It involves inserting a lit tube of fabric coated in beeswax or paraffin into the ear.
+The theory is that the suction produced will pull wax out of the ear canal.
 According to the FDA, the use of these candles can result in:

 This can be especially dangerous for young children who have trouble being still.
 The FDA has received reports of injuries and burns, some of which required outpatient surgery.
-The agency believes such incidents are probably underreported (FDA).
+The agency believes such incidents are probably underreported.